Meet Victoria aka Doodlher

 As much as I knew what I was producing, I never really knew where the journey would take me.

-Drawing has always been a part of my life.
-From the moment I could grasp a chunky wax crayon between my fingers I’ve been exploring this endless source of creativity and expression.
-Besides art class at high school and sixth form , I’ve never received or pursued any formal art training.
-The opportunity arose aged 17, a momentary battle between French and Fine Art.
-I had enjoyed art classes at school.
-They were a much needed moment of calm and escape from the intensity of academia and all that growing up stuff.
+I’ve never received or pursued any formal art training.
+The opportunity arose aged 18, a momentary battle between French and Fine Art.
+I enjoyed art classes at high school, they were a much needed moment of calm and escape from the intensity of academia and all that growing up stuff.
 But the fear of art becoming academic frightened me.
-I’d never been under pressure to create and I didn’t want that to ever be the case.
+I’d never experienced a pressure to create and I didn’t want that to ever be the case.
 Drawing was a lifelong friend and I couldn’t risk putting that relationship on the chopping block, so the French won.

 People and Places are the primary focus and influence to my work.
 Beyond being interesting and challenging subjects, I also enjoy exploring the social, cultural, and historical connections that exist between the two.